blackgamma7/Aidyn/README.md

 ## What this contains:
 - Splat yaml's.
 One for NTSC v1.0 and one for the recently-uncovered debug version.
 - symbol tables for both.
-- src_pseudo/ : pseudocode of the source files interpreted by ghidra and cleaned up by hand (apart from OS files - they're largely unchanged, AFAIK)
+- src_pseudo/ : pseudocode of the source files based lagely on the debug build interpreted by ghidra and cleaned up by hand (apart from OS files - they're largely unchanged, AFAIK)
 - include/ : typical pseudocode header files, with one of a dump of Ghidra definitions (ghidradump.h)

 ## why no usable code?
 - I do not know which compiler the developers used, so cannot accurately replicate code based on it.
 - Ghidra... "does its best" to interpret code.
 As such there are quirks with branching and incrementation and whatnot that may lead to further inaccuracies.
-- The game uses c++, Ghdra (and mips_to_c) use C intrepetation.
+- The game uses c++, Ghidra (and mips_to_c) use C intrepetation.
 While it does give better insight into how the former language translates into the latter, it is also another degree of reinterpretaion.

 ## Thanks
 - halibabica for his work in hacking/modding Aidyn.